 - The Determinator: Fugui is one, of sorts.
 Even though his entire family dies, he still keeps on living and refuses to give up.

-- Domestic Abuser: In addition to being a generally shitty husband, father and son prior to his Character Development, Fugui also slapped and beat Jiazhen when she was pregnant with Youqing.
+- Domestic Abuse: In addition to being a generally shitty husband, father and son prior to his Character Development, Fugui also slapped and beat Jiazhen when she was pregnant with Youqing.

 - Extreme Doormat: Jiazhen